Cell Ranger6.4 (latest), printed on 09/21/2023

-You may also currently export four items from Loupe Cell Browser:
+You may also currently export the following items from Loupe Browser:

 To export the tabular list of significant features, including p-values and log2 fold changes, click on the Export icon above the tabular view in the data panel.
 This will save the table in CSV format.
-When heatmap mode is selected, click on the camera icon to export the heatmap as a .PNG.
+When heatmap mode is selected, click on the camera icon to export the heatmap in PNG format.
 Example output is shown below (right-click to save and view at higher resolution):

 To export the lists of genes you have created in the Gene Expression sidebar, click on the three dots (More Options) button atop the sidebar and select 'Export Lists' from the popup menu.
 You can import these lists into another dataset to quickly identify cell subtypes.